catalinred/catalinred.github.com/_posts/2010-11-14-css-gradients-quick-tutorial.markdown

 ## CSS3 radial gradient

-IE gradient filters doesn’t support color-stop, gradient angle, and radial gradient.
+IE gradient filters doesn't support color-stop, gradient angle, and radial gradient.
 This means you can only specify just horizontal and vertical linear gradients (as above) with two colors, one for start and one for end.

 But lets see how you can define a CSS3 radial gradient for Firefox, Safari and Chrome.